- About BuildStream

 Make sure you also visit the Known Issues page if you find any problem.
 That page describes workarounds to some issues and allows you follow up the effort done by community members to fix those bugs.

 I need help with BuildStream installation, where can I get it?

 If after following the installation instructions from the Install guide and checking the Known Issues page, you still find problem during the installation process, subscribe to the BuildStream Community mailing list, introduce yourself and describe the issue you have.
 You can do the same but using the #buildstream channel in IRC instead.

 I have BuildStream installed, now what?

 Take a look at our tutorials and examples to learn more about how to use BuildStream.
-If you are interesting in learning more about BuildStream capabilities, take a look at the BuildStream In Detail page.
+If you are interesting in learning more about BuildStream capabilities, take a look at the BuildStream documentation website.

 Contribute to BuildStream

 I found a bug, how can I report it?